kubernetes/website/content/en/docs/reference/access-authn-authz/admission-controllers.md

 ### DenyServiceExternalIPs

 This admission controller rejects all net-new usage of the `Service` field `externalIPs`.
-This feature is very powerful (allows network traffic interception) and not well controlled by policy.
-When enabled, users of the cluster may not create new Services which use `externalIPs` and may not add new values to `externalIPs` on existing `Service` objects.
+The ability to set the `externalIPs` for a `Service` is very powerful (allows network traffic interception) and not well controlled by policy.
+When the `DenyServiceExternalIPs` admission controller is enabled, users of the cluster may not create new
+Services which use `externalIPs` and may not add new values to `externalIPs` on existing `Service` objects.
 Existing uses of `externalIPs` are not affected, and users may remove values from `externalIPs` on existing `Service` objects.

-Most users do not need this feature at all, and cluster admins should consider disabling it.
-Clusters that do need to use this feature should consider using some custom policy to manage usage of it.
+Most users do not need the ability to set the `externalIPs` field for a `Service` at all, and cluster admins should consider disabling this functionality by enabling the `DenyServiceExternalIPs` admission controller.
+Clusters that do need to allow this functionality should consider using some custom policy to manage its usage.

 This admission controller is disabled by default.